leolaporte/leolaporte.github.io/now/index.md

   >Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot.

 So now I'm working on that.
-I like Lisp because it's exactly as old as I am.
+I like Lisp because it's exactly as old as I am and it hasn't changed in 40 years.
+Unlike me.

   I've been using the following books to learn: